philsturgeon/phil.tech/source/2020-02-22-remote-working-climate.markdown

 ![](images/article_images/2020-02-22-remote-work-climate/car.png)

 The average annual carbon footprint is 10 tonnes in many developed countries, and in America it's 15-20 tonnes.
 The recommended sustainable footprint for a habitable planet is ~2 tonnes, so... fuck!
-Driving alone is enough to sail straight past that target, meaning if you even breath at any point in the year you're actively contributing to [150 million peoples homes being underwater by 2050](https://www.globalchange.gov/browse/multimedia/projected-sea-level-rise-and-flooding-2050).
+Driving alone is enough to sail straight past that target, meaning if you even breathe at any point in the year you're actively contributing to [150 million peoples homes being underwater by 2050](https://www.globalchange.gov/browse/multimedia/projected-sea-level-rise-and-flooding-2050).

 ![](images/article_images/2020-02-22-remote-work-climate/footprint-guide.jpg)

-Trains are better for the environment (depending on the power source) and with your hands freed up for entertainment or other productive tasks, but going to the same train station every day is not the best.
+Trains are [better for the environment than flying](https://www.bbc.com/news/science-environment-49349566), the exact improvement of course depending on the power source.
+With your hands freed up for entertainment or other productive tasks, but going to the same train station every day is not the best.
 Even if you love cycling, riding the same route every day to and from the same bloody office gets very mundane very quickly.

 The average American commutes for an hour each way to and from work.
 For example, my mate used to drive from south New Jersey to Brooklyn every day, which is a 1hr drive when traffic is normal.
 That is 6kg (13lb) of CO2 emissions of each way.
 That is 240kg (530lb) a _month_, and over 262 working days that's a ridiculous 3,144kg (6,931lb) of CO2 emissions.
 That is 3.14 tonnes, just to go to the office, 1 tonne over what the entire annual footprint needs to be.